Sam Uffindell is National's candidate for Tauranga byelection

 In 2005, the electorate was regained for National by Bob Clarkson and again by Bridges in 2008 and it has been held by the party since.

-Bridges will deliver his valedictory in Parliament on Wednesday, capping off a 14-year career in Parliament.
+Bridges will deliver his valedictory in Parliament on Wednesday, capping off a 14-year career.

 The Weekend Herald reported it understands Bridges' next move is to head to the Auckland Chamber of Commerce to replace its long-standing chief executive Michael Barnett when Barnett steps down.